mariemorisi/riot-frontend-challenge/README.md

 ![Untitled](./docs/design.png)

-Link to the figma: https://www.figma.com/file/6moqNUsi9U3oeDxqVEgibV/Front-end-test?type=design&node-id=0-1&mode=design&t=6H9iIbeQ4Pq2sg2U-0
+Link to the figma: https://www.figma.com/design/6moqNUsi9U3oeDxqVEgibV/Front-end-test?node-id=0-1&p=f

 ## Specs

-- The table **must respect the design** given: https://www.figma.com/file/6moqNUsi9U3oeDxqVEgibV/Front-end-test?type=design&node-id=0-1&mode=design&t=6H9iIbeQ4Pq2sg2U-0
+- The table **must respect the design** given: https://www.figma.com/design/6moqNUsi9U3oeDxqVEgibV/Front-end-test?node-id=0-1&p=f

-- The table **must be paginated** using the previous / next buttons located in the top-right
-  - Each page must contain at most 10 elements
-  - The `previous page` button should not appear if I’m on the first page
-  - The `next page` button should not appear if I’m on the last page
 - **The employees can be filtered** by the select on the top-left.
   - If I select Active employees, I must see only active employees in the table
   - If I select Deactivated employees, I must see only deactivated employees in the table
   - If I select all, I must see all employees in the table
   - By default, `all` is selected
-  - **Note: Even when filtering, the data must be paginated!
-Filtering should reset the pagination**

 We will pay a lot of attention to the way you structure the components!
 You should have at least several components, but you can create as much as you want.